 →It Helps You Run Long

-“The muscle fibers of the soleus are predominantly type 1 These Soleus Exercises Keep Your Calves Healthy for Better Running, whereas the gastrocnemius is most type 2 fast-twitch muscle fibers,” explains Brian Gurney, D.P.T., C.S.C.S., a trainer, board-certified sports clinical specialist, and physical therapist at BeFit Therapy in New York City.
+“The muscle fibers of the soleus are predominantly type 1 Press hips up, lifting into a bridge.
+This is the starting position, whereas the gastrocnemius is most type 2 fast-twitch muscle fibers,” explains Brian Gurney, D.P.T., C.S.C.S., a trainer, board-certified sports clinical specialist, and physical therapist at BeFit Therapy in New York City.
 “Fast-twitch muscle fibers are responsible for quick bursts of energy while slow-twitch fibers are responsible for endurance or long-duration activity.”

 That doesn’t mean, however, that if you’re a marathoner you can get away with ignoring your gastroc or that sprinters can forget about the soleus.
 “Both are important for training for any distance of running,” he adds.